PDB-REDO/libcifpp/README.md

 libcifpp
 ========

-This library contains code to work with mmCIF and PDB files.
+This library contains code to work with mmCIF and legacy PDB files.

 Synopsis
 --------